-Erin says the process of producing such an important poster was meticulous; “We figured out an approach that could function to celebrate the diversity of life in the ngahere, but also serve to show what is at risk”.
+Erin says the process of producing such a vital poster was meticulous; “We figured out an approach that could function to celebrate the diversity of life in the ngahere, but also serve to show what is at risk”.

 The result of our collaboration is an A1 colour poster that illustrates the variety of land-based life in the forests and shores of New Zealand, as well as their conservation status.
 The intention is to help people understand the urgency of working collaboratively to make New Zealand predator free.

-Many of the species depicted are at risk of extinction as their numbers have been greatly reduced by the loss of habitat.
-On top of that, introduced mammalian predators (such as rats and ferrets) continue to reduce the populations of many of the species, who will not survive without human intervention.
+Many of the species depicted are at risk of extinction as their numbers have been significantly reduced by the loss of habitat.
+On top of that, introduced mammalian predators (such as rats and ferrets) continue to reduce the populations of many of the species, which will not survive without human intervention.

-The Predator Free New Zealand Trust’s poster, featuring Erin’s artwork, will be available free for schools (other than shipping and handling), and at a special price for holiday parks, tramping clubs and community groups around New Zealand.
-They are also on sale for $30 on our online shop.
-It’s hoped that the poster will be available in sanctuary and museum gift shops throughout New Zealand.
+The Predator Free New Zealand Trust’s poster, featuring Erin’s artwork, will be available for sale on our online shop and from some sanctuary and museum gift shops throughout New Zealand.